oceanobservatories/python-ingestion/README.md

 Requires Python 2.7.x

+A standard practice for deploying a Python application is to create a virutalenv to house the libraries the application will use in a sandboxed environment.
+If it isn't already installed, install virtualenv, (https://virtualenv.pypa.io/en/latest/), create a new virtualenv, and then activate it.

-Create a virutalenv (https://virtualenv.pypa.io/en/latest/) and install the libraries using pip:
+Install the libraries using pip:

     pip install -r requirements.txt

 Copy the config.yml.template to config.yml and edit the new config.yml file to specify the correct paths for the various configuration options.
 Use the comments in the config.yml file as a guide and create any directories as necessary.
 Whenever possible, use absolute paths.

 Command line options override options set in the config.yml file.

+Remember to activate the virtualenv before using the script.

     Usage: python ingest.py [task] [options]